Filtered formal groups, Cartier duality, and derived algebraic geometry: The deformation of a formal group

+since $\OO(\Def_{\filstack}(\formalgroup))$ is a filtered commutative algebra and in fact complete as a filtered object.
+We now claim that this map is an equivalence; this follows by completeness and from the fact that the induced map on associated gradeds is an equivalence.

-By passing to functions, we deduce from this map that the degree $1$ piece of the filtration on $\OO(Def_{\filstack}(\formalgroup))$ is a submodule of the augmentation ideal of $\widehat{\on{Sym}(M)}$.
-Thus, the conditions of Proposition \ref{unicityalgebras} are satisfied here, so we conclude that this filtration is none other than the adic filtration of $\widehat{\on{Sym}(M)}$ with respect to the augmentation ideal.
-Finally by Corollary \ref{uniqueformalgroupstructure}, this acquires a canonical abelian cogroup structure which is a filtered enhancement of that of $\formalgroup$, making $Def_{\filstack}(\formalgroup)$ into a filtered formal group. \end{proof}
+We would now like to identify the filtered object $\widehat{\on{Sym}_{\fil}}(M^f(1))$ with the $I$-adic filtration on $\widehat{\on{Sym}}(M)$.
+We remark that we now find ourselves in the setup of a filtered augmented monadic adjunction of \cite[Example 5.39, Proposition 5.40]{brantner2019deformation}; within this formalism, the functorially defined adic filtration on a free polynomial algebra will coincide with the filtered $\Sym$ construction on $M^f(1)$.
+This equivalence will persist upon taking completions.
+Hence we conclude that the filtration on $\OO(\Def_{\filstack}(\formalgroup))$ is none other than the adic filtration of $\widehat{\on{Sym}(M)}$ with respect to the augmentation ideal.
+Finally, by Corollary~\ref{uniqueformalgroupstructure}, this acquires a canonical abelian cogroup structure which is a filtered enhancement of that of $\formalgroup$, making $\Def_{\filstack}(\formalgroup)$ into a filtered formal group. \end{proof}

-Now we combine this construction with the $\filstack$-parametrized Cartier duality of Section \ref{filteredformalgroupsection}.
+Now we combine this construction with the $\filstack$-parametrized Cartier duality of Section~\ref{filteredformalgroupsection}.

-\begin{cor} Let $\formalgroup$ be a formal group over $\Spec k$, and let $\formalgroup^\vee$ denote its Cartier dual.
+\begin{cor} Let $\formalgroup$ be a formal group over $\Spec(k)$, and let $\formalgroup^\vee$ denote its Cartier dual.
 Then the cohomology $R\Gamma(\formalgroup^{\vee}, \OO)$ acquires a canonical filtration. \end{cor}

-\begin{proof} By Construction \ref{filteredcartierduality}, the coordinate algebra $\OO(Def_{\filstack}(\formalgroup)$ corresponds via duality to an abelian group object in smooth filtered coalgebras.
-As we are in the discrete setting, this is equivalent to the structure of a grouplike commutative monoid in this category.
-In particular, this is a filtered Hopf algebra object, so it determines a group stack $Def_{\filstack}(\formalgroup)^\vee$ over $\filstack$. \end{proof}
+\begin{proof} By Proposition~\ref{Prop:5.12}, the coordinate algebra $\OO(\Def_{\filstack}(\formalgroup)$ corresponds via duality to an abelian group object in smooth filtered coalgebras.
+As we are in the discrete setting, this is equivalent to the structure of a group-like commutative monoid in this category.
+In particular, this is a filtered Hopf algebra object, so it determines a group stack $\Def_{\filstack}(\formalgroup)^\vee$ over $\filstack$. \end{proof}